 The method of adding and discarding the initial batch of vegetables results in a delicious, complex sauce, while the vegetables added at the end of cooking remain flavorful and tender but not mushy.

-- 2 small carrots (peeled; one diced and one sliced into thin coins)
+2 small peeled carrots, one diced and one sliced into thin coins

 Preheat the oven to 300 F.

 Salt the short ribs liberally on all sides.
 Coat the bottom of a medium-sized oven-proof dutch oven with oil and heat over medium-high heat.
 When the oil shimmers, add the ribs in a single layer without crowding.
 Brown on all sides (as best you can).
 Remove and set aside.

 Add the onion and diced carrot (reserve the other carrot) to the pan and cook, stirring, until the onion pieces separate and the vegetables begin to soften.
 Add the garlic and cook for another minute.

 Stir in the tomato paste and cook for a few minutes, until the paste begins to brown slightly.
 Add the wine and stir, scraping the bottom of the pan to dissolve the browned fond.
 Bring to a boil and cook for a minute or so, then add the beef stock and bay leaf.
 Add the ribs; the meat should be mostly but not completely submerged.
 If the liquid level doesn't come about two-thirds of the way up the ribs, add more beef stock.

 Cover the dutch oven and place in the oven.
 Cook for about 90 minutes, or until the meat is tender and is pulling away from the bones (depending on the size of the ribs and your oven, this can take longer.
 Be patient.)
 If some or all of the meat falls off the bones completely, don't worry.